One Night In Emerald City

 In order to avoid further confusion, by “swanning around” I mean I turned up to The J in Noosa, at 10:45am on Friday, with Aroma’s soy chai latte in hand (yes, I know there is now soy rotting inside of me; shut up), met everybody, including the mastermind behind the whole huge event, the inimitable Ms Tanya Lee of The Corrilee Foundation, took my place on stage next to Dan MacPherson, and we read through the play twice (we stopped for lunch in between readings).
 And THAT was rehearsal.
 And THAT was the day.
 Oh, and I took off to our lovely room at Netanya for a hot tub, then to Rococco’s for Veuve and oysters, before heading back to the theatre for hair and make up.

 David Field played two roles during the day – actor and director – and he was awesome in both.
 In fact, if I didn’t continue to feel the pull to keep getting up on stage, I would happily sit in a studio or in the theatre with stupidly talented people like David and simply absorb his energy and ideas by osmosis.
 In fact, I have a whole list of these directors.
 And actors.
 And authors.
 And teachers.
 And leaders.
 You know, those people in whose presence you would just like to be.
-Obviously, there is a fine line between being invisible and being super-absorptive-cloth-like in the rehearsal room and um, stalking.
-So this will be the first David hears of that.
-Yikes.
+Obviously, there is a fine line between being invisible and um, stalking…

-I wonder if, even with all of the talk about it in the media being “just” a play reading (and we tried not to say “just”), if people turned up and had to see it to believe it.
-The actors sitting on stage, books in hand.
+I wonder if, even with all of the talk about it in the media being “just” a play reading (and we tried not to say “just”), people knew what to expect…the actors sitting on stage, books in hand.
 It doesn’t happen too often on the Sunshine Coast.
-Except at rehearsals for the full scale productions.
+Except at rehearsals for full scale productions.
 And they’re usually closed rehearsals.
 Did anybody expect to see sets and costumes?
 I mean, a staged play reading to anybody involved in the theatre indicates that we would actually be moving it a bit.
-Actually, Felix and I got to move it a lot; the low solid timber table was ideal for our “wrestling” as his uncle, Chris, phrased it the other day, on FM 101.3; “You and Felix got to wrestle quite a bit, didn’t you?
+Actually, Felix and I got to move it a lot; the low solid timber table was ideal for our “wrestling” as his uncle, Chris, phrased it the other day on FM 101.3; “You and Felix got to wrestle quite a bit, didn’t you?
 Felix is my nephew, you know”.
 I KNOW.
 I think I told him, live on air, that Felix can wrestle me anytime he likes.
 I know.
 It just came out.
 We were live, kids; what could I do?!

 It was pure joy to watch Robyn Nevin at work (I worked with Robyn Nevin!)
 I absolutely adore her vocal work especially.
 It’s that trained voice, isn’t it?
 Duh.
 Lovely Lucy Bell has it too (I worked with Lucy Bell!)
 Cate Blanchett has it too (note to self: work with Cate one day).
 My mum does not have it, however; Robyn Nevin reminds me of her.
 Seriously.
 She looks like my mum.
 Or, my mum looks like Robyn Nevin.
 We’ve all said it for years.
 And it’s true.
 When I have time to find the pics, I will post portraits of both theatre loving ladies and you shall see for yourselves.